 Manufacturing PMI in Hong Kong averaged 48.52 points from 2011 until 2022, reaching an all time high of 54.90 points in May of 2022 and a record low of 33.10 points in February of 2020.
 This page provides the latest reported value for - Hong Kong Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Hong Kong Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Manufacturing PMI in Hong Kong is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Hong Kong to stand at 51.00 in 12 months time.
-In the long-term, the Hong Kong Private Sector PMI is projected to trend around 52.00 points in 2022, according to our econometric models.
+Manufacturing PMI in Hong Kong is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hong Kong Private Sector PMI is projected to trend around 52.00 points in 2023, according to our econometric models.